MrHedmad/data-stewardship-knowledgebase/README.md

 The Data Stewardship Knowledgebase attempts to act as a hub for Data stewardship knowledge scattered throughout the internet.

-The first draft links of the DSK were extracted from the slides that can be found in https://zenodo.org/records/11199741, originally from Dr. Elena Giglia (https://orcid.org/0000-0003-4927-2632)
+The DSK is split up into broad topics.
+You can access them by clicking the links below:
+- [Open Science](/topics/open_science/README.md);
+- [Research Data Management](/topics/data_management/README.md);
+- [Legal aspects of data](/topics/legal/README.md);
+- [Computer Science concepts](/topics/computer_science/README.md);
+- [FAIR and FAIRification](/topics/FAIR/README.md);
 Links are tagged with emojis.
 You can check what they mean with the [Emoji Key](emoji_key.md).

+The first draft links of the DSK were extracted from the slides that can be found in https://zenodo.org/records/11199741, originally from Dr. Elena Giglia (https://orcid.org/0000-0003-4927-2632)

+# Contributing

+This project is useless if it does not take into account everyone's opinions and contributions.
-To contribute, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+For a guide on how to contribute, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 > [!NOTE]
-> I'm currently in the process of adding link tags and sorting through all the links.

-> [!NOTE]
 > A dump of all the links from prof. Giglia's slides can be found in [dump.md](dump.md).
 It's being gradually sorted into the respective sections.

-The DSK is split up into broad topics:
-- [Open Science](/topics/open_science/README.md);
-- [Research Data Management](/topics/data_management/README.md);
-- [Legal aspects of data](/topics/legal/README.md);
-- [Computer Science concepts](/topics/computer_science/README.md);
-- [FAIR and FAIRification](/topics/FAIR/README.md);

-You can access each one by clicking on the links above.
-Other related sub-categories are linked in the respective sections.
+## Roadmap
+This section highlights the most salient milestones of the DSK:
+- [X] Create a core collection of resources important for Data Stewards.
+- [ ] Define the scope of the DSK and its overall structure.
+- [ ] Label and sort the core collection into categories.
+- [ ] Convert the DSK to a dedicated platform (e.g. a website) that is better suited for consumption.
+- [ ] Start curating the resources through time with scheduled reviews and automatic link health checks.